Face masks — coronavirus (COVID-19)

 Recommended types of face masks or other face coverings

 The best face mask is a single-use surgical mask – you can purchase these at pharmacies.
 If you are unable to get a surgical mask, any paper or cloth masks are fine to use.
 The most effective cloth masks are made up of at least 3 layers.
-As a last resort, a bandana or scarf may assist, as long as you are able to cover your nose and mouth properly.

 Make your own cloth mask